rfortherestofus/blog/typst-blog-post/typst-blog-post.md

 ![](typst-report-typst-basic.png)

-Nothing looks terribly different, though you’ll likely see that the title is no longer there (we’ll add it back soon).
+Nothing looks terribly different, though you’ll likely see that the title and date are no longer there (we’ll add them back soon).
 For now, though, let’s begin by customizing the look and feel of the report.

 #### Paper Size, Margins, etc